Senior 19 min · March 05, 2026

 Insertion Point Decoding

 The negative return value -(insertion point) - 1 means you can recover the insertion point with int ip = -result - 1;.
-This is useful for insertion into a sorted array without a separate sorting step.
+This is useful for inserting into a sorted array or finding the nearest value — without a separate search step.

 Production Insight